JordanCWard/Elist/README.md

 - section of executive summary of high level trends, things I would reference in the future, big trends, combine loyalty and marketing into one high level insight
 - Make a decision about loyalty program, maybe it shouldn't continue? more analysis is needed. more definitive decision for loyalty recommendations, my final answer for loyalty program is that it's undecided, more discussion is needed (cost of loyalty program, focus on specific marketing channels - only include this in executive summary)
 - add erd to overview links
-- more specific title
-- aov > 300 remove green, too many colors in other places too, less highlighting, text is for highlighting
-- 7 to 10 viz
+- 7 to 10 viz (ideally one per topic)
 - global market graphs, for AOV, use top 12 countries, rest are irrelevant
 - remove 10+ and 100+ orders tables, only include entries with 12 highest orders then talk about their refund rates
+- remove colors from graphs with too many colors, text is for highlighting
 - include change log (issue log)
 <br>

-# <p align="center"> Elist Analysis </p>
+# <p align="center"> Elist Sales and Market Review </p>

 ### Overview